 2023 Subaru Solterra Enters the Growing EV Crossover Market

 Playing off its reputation for sensible, earth-friendly adventure vehicles, Subaru joins the EV marketplace with a small crossover designed around the outdoorsy activities Subaru owners are known for.
-The 2023 Solterra—whose name is a combination of the Latin words for “Sun” and “Earth,” is a small, AWD, two-motor electric SUV that’s closely related to Toyota’s bZ4X but is tweaked to appeal to the Subaru customer with a focus on moderate off-road capability and crash safety.
+The 2023 Solterra—whose name is a combination of the Latin words for “Sun” and “Earth,” is a small, AWD, two-motor electric SUV that’s closely related to Toyota’s bZ4X but is tweaked to appeal to the Subaru customer.

 Photos of the Solterra show a long wheelbase with short overhangs at nose and tail.
 Subaru’s current design language of plastic-cladded sides extends beyond the wheel arches up the front fenders to flank a body-color hexagonal grille whose blocked-out design clearly defines the Solterra as an electric vehicle at first look.
 In the back are jutting awnings of rear roof spoiler over complicated multi-element taillights.
 A glass roof lights up the cabin over both front and rear seats.